batearedcollie/obsln/README.md

 Introduction
 ------------

-Provides some of the basic functionality from ObsPy without many of the dependencies and size
+Provides some of the basic functionality from ObsPy without many of the dependencies and size.
+For full ObsPy functionality please see the ObsPy project on GitHub [here](https://github.com/obspy)

 Building Docker Image
 ---------------------